ror-study-group/cucumber-blog/README.md

 #####Features
 In Cucumber we make a **Feature** first and a Feature includes one or more **Scenarios**.

-Features are written in almost-plain English but it still helps to have a few rules.
-Thus, we have *The Connextra Format* aka *user story format*, a key element of any Agile development team.
+Although Features are written in almost-plain English, it still helps to have a few rules.
+Thus, we have *The Connextra Format* aka *user story format*, a key element of any Agile producton team.

 	Feature: <feature name>

 		As a <role>		I want <feature>		So that <business value>

-An alternative:
+A popular alternative:

 	Feature: <feature name>